x-mfh/RESTBiob/README.md

 ## About
 This document provides simple information regarding our API.

+The API is mainly used for our project regarding Bio B, and is supposed to handle CRUD operations to a "imaginary" cinema.

 ___This is a school project and is mainly made for us to gain knowlegde in the various technologies, while also being effective in best practices.___

 ## Getting Started